-- Allocate large block.
+- Allocate a large block.

-- Allocate small block.
+- Allocate a small block.

-- Deallocate large block.
+- Deallocate the large block.

-- Allocate frag block.
+- Allocate a frag block.

-- Save frag block for later deallocation.
+- Save the frag block for later deallocation.

-- Deallocate small block.
+- Deallocate the small block.

-- Increase lifetime count.
+- Increase the lifetime count.

 - Deallocate any remaining frag blocks.

 The loop as a whole does not leak memory.
-However because frag blocks are stored for a specific number of iterations through the loop (or until the end of the loop) the frag blocks can end up blocking larger allocations from using the space surrounding them, resulting in memory fragmentation.
+However, because frag blocks are stored for a specific number of iterations through the loop (or until the end of the loop) the frag blocks can end up blocking larger allocations from using the space surrounding them, resulting in memory fragmentation.

 Any memory allocation that fails is an indication that a memory allocation could not be satisfied.
 When this happens in this test program it is an indicator that memory fragmentation may have occurred.
 The test program provides a warning dialog (disabled by default) which if enabled provides a warning when a memory allocation fails.
 When this dialog is displayed the test loop is halted until the dialog is dismissed.
 This is an excellent opportunity to view the virtual memory map of the test program via one of the software tools we have recommended.